AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 # Metadata rules

 Whenever possible, OSIsoft recommends that metadata be explicitly included in the streams when they are being created.
 However, there are situations where this is not possible.
-In these instances you can establish a consistent naming pattern for your streams and embed metadata such as location, asset class, and asset ID in your stream names.
+In these instances you can establish or leverage an existing consistent naming pattern for your streams and embed metadata such as location, asset class, and asset ID in your stream names.
 Then you can create metadata rules that define the pattern of the stream name.
 The metadata rule identifies all streams that match the defined pattern.
 OSIsoft Cloud Services (OCS) then parses each stream and builds out the metadata following the defined rules.

 ## PI Server counterpart